rkargon/argus-old/DEVELOPMENT.md

 1. Convert Flask server routes into a standard, RESTful API *(low priority) *
 1. Should `Argus` object expose its DB Session?
 This would allow clients to do custom queries that we might not anticipate, but could also be a security issue.
 I'm leaning towards no, the basic set of stuff we allow will be more than sufficient (e.g. get images by tags, or add tag to image)
 1. Figure out how SQLAlchemy handles adding of duplicate items (what kinds of errors it throws, etc. Should throw an IntegrityError, too lazy to check it right now)
+1. How to make sure we don't load non-images into the db?
+Right now we just used mime-type checking, based on file extension.
+Should we do something more advanced, like trying to load the image?
+This is costly, but eventually I'm planning on loading the image anyway, to get resolution / color data, so that would kinda happen anyways.
+1. FoRight now storing